 What's the right technology for your school?
-It depends.
+Perhaps not surprisingly, that depends on several factors.

-Vibe has worked with a slew of educators and seen what's worked well for each of them.
-Generally, school districts end up locked into either a Google or Microsoft ecosystem, or using a variety of 3rd party applications for a more customized, configurable solution.
+Vibe has worked with a wide range of educators and seen what's worked well for each of them.
+Generally, school districts end up locked into either a Google or Microsoft ecosystem, or using a variety of third party applications for a more customized, configurable solution.